rocket-pool/RPIPs/RPIPs/RPIP-40.md

 - Community members can submit grant, bounty, and retrospective award applications at any time
   - Submissions received before 7th of the month will be reviewed that month; if received after that, they will be queued for next month
 - The GMC will meet on or around the 7th of the month to make preliminary decisions and provide comments
-- The GMC administrator will contact the submitter and:
+- The GMC Administrator will contact the submitter and:
   - Share preliminary decision and rationale
   - Work with submitter on edits, if desired
   - Assign individual commitee members for verification, if work is specialized